 Coronavirus: Helping you get your business up and running

-Firstly, we’d like to thank you for your patience.
-Our phone lines have been extremely busy, which means that wait times are much longer than normal, so if you’d like to submit a meter read, pay a bill, reset your direct debit or report a fault with your telecom service, you can do this online at clearbusiness.co.uk/customerzone, at a time that’s convenient to you.
+Great news, you can submit a meter read, pay a bill, reset your direct debit or report a fault with your telecom service, all online at clearbusiness.co.uk/customerzone, at a time that’s convenient to you.

 Covid-19 Affected Customers